 If you have been meaning to get started but are running short on time here are a few resources you can digest in increments of 10 minutes or less.

-Local NAACP chapters also provide resources for organizations and non-profits to use; Oregon branches listed here
+Local NAACP chapters also provide resources for organizations and non-profits to use; PDX NAACP here

 Equity at the Table (EATT) Primarily restaurant-focused, but there is a segment for vintners and wine professionals as well